A reader asks: how do I get promoted before my MBA application?

 What to avoid

 Don’t promise you’re not leaving.
 Your manager is not naive.
 They know MBA applicants leave.
 If they ask, be honest about the plan; if they don’t, don’t volunteer it.
-Do make clear you want to do the best possible work in the next 12 months, which is true.

 Don’t burn out trying to engineer every possible signal.
 A cleaner version of the promotion case with fewer scope expansions but deeper ownership reads better to admissions than a frantic scope-grab.
-Pick two or three things.
-Do them exceptionally well.

 What if the promotion doesn’t land